-Less formal written ballot procedure.
+2. Less formal written ballot procedure.

 No Maine law expressly requires the full procedure described above.
-Where a moderator or a town meeting is willing to trade off some security to save some time, the following modifications may seem desirable, and moderators and meetings can come up with their own procedures and perhaps implement them without objection.
-First, where voters are segregated from nonvoters, or where a colored placard is given to voters on check-in for identification, the moderator or tellers can distribute ballots to voters in their seats, working down the aisles in a larger assembly and counting the number required for a row and allowing them to be passed down the row, one per voter.
+Where a moderator or a town meeting is willing to trade off some security to save some time, following modifications may desirable.
+Moderators and meetings can come up with their own procedures and perhaps implement them without objection.
+First, where voters are segregated from non-voters, or where a colored placard is given to voters on check-in for identification. the moderator or tellers can distribute ballots to voters in their seats, working down the aisles in a larger assembly and counting the number required for a row and allowing them to be passed down the row, one per voter.
 The moderator would want to be sure to instruct that every voter should take one and return one, even if returned blank.
-Because of the segregated seating and/or use of a placard system, the use of a check -off voting list for every written ballot can be dispensed with without seriously compromising the integrity of the voting.
-The tellers can allow a minute or two for marking ballots and then in smaller assemblies collect a ballot back from each voter or where seat ing is in rows with aisles instruct voters to pass their ballots to the voter on the aisle, who will hand all of them to a collecting teller.
-As all ballots in tellers' sections are collected they bring them forward to a counting table and stand by for counting.
+Because of the segregated seating and/or use of a placard system, the use of a checkoff voting list for every written ballot can be dispensed with or without seriously compromising the integrity of the voting.
+The tellers can allow a minute or two for marking ballots and then in smaller assemblies collect a ballot back from each voter or where seating is in rows with aisles instruct voters to pass their ballots to the voter on the aisle, who will hand all of them to a collecting teller.
+As all ballots in tellers' sections are collected, they bring them forward to a counting table and stand by for counting.

-In this suggested alternative system, a ballot box is not used all: ballots can be collected in hand, or in hats or shoeboxes for that matter.
+In this suggested alternative system, a ballot box is not used at all: ballots can be collected in hand, or in hats or shoeboxes for that matter.
 Distribution and collection can be accomplished fairly quickly, and the process does not compromise much in privacy or security.

-Counting written ballots.
+3. Counting written ballots.

 At an appropriate point, the moderator may say, "The voting is now concluded," and the count will then begin.
 The tallying should be done in sight of the assembly rather than in a separate room.
-The tellers refer any ballots they feel ought not be counted to the moderator for resolution.
-The moderator may seek the tellers and the clerk's counsel on questionable ballots.
-A ballot should be counted if it is possible to infer that the voter has made a choice, and to discern that choice.
-For example, if a written name has a line through it, the appropriate inference would be that the voter made a choice and then negated it and did not make another choice, and is effectively casting a blank ballot.
+The tellers refer any ballots they feel should not be counted to the moderator for resolution.
+The moderator may seek the tellers' and the clerk's counsel on questionable ballots.
+A ballot should be counted if it is possible to discern the voter's choice.
+For example, if a written name has a line through it, the appropriate inference would be that the voter made a choice and then negated it. did not make another choice, and is effectively casting a blank ballot.

 For tallying written ballots, here is some guidance for the counters.
-On a pre -printed "Yes" and "No" ballot, any method that clearly indicates the voter's intent as to choice suffices-e.g., marking the box with a check -mark (v) or cross ("X"), filling in a box, circ ling a box, circling the word "Yes" or "No," or underlining a word.
+On a pre-printed "Yes" and "No" ballot, any method that clearly indicates the voter's intent as to choice suffices-e.g., marking the box with a check-mark (√) or cross ("X"), filling in a box, circling a box, circling the word "Yes" or "No," or underlining a word.
 In voting for an office, a misspelled name or use of a surname or first name only where only one nominee fits the bill should not invalidate a ballot.